 Tips for buying a beginner Irish flute

-- Don’t buy a flute 0n the spur of a moment, always think ahead
+Don’t buy a flute on the spur of the moment, always think ahead

-How to choose the right Intermediate and Advanced Flute:
+How to choose the right Intermediate and Advanced Irish Flute

 So the time has finally come, you have conquered the beginner flute and you are now ready to move onto an Intermediate or Advanced Wooden Flute.
 This is an exciting time – all your hard work practicing has paid off!

 The change can be daunting and it will take some time to get used to playing a more advanced flute which has open holes, I recommend that you purchase key plugs.